Homemade Ranch Seasoning + Paleo Ranch Dressing

 This works well if you make your mayo using a mason jar and an immersion blender.
 Then you don’t have have to dirty up another jar to store the dressing.

-Add the milk — either almond or coconut.
-I recommend unsweetened almond milk though, and, surprisingly, vanilla flavored does just fine.
+Add the milk -- either almond or coconut.
+I recommend unsweetened almond milk though, and, surprisingly, the Silk unsweetened vanilla flavored does just fine.
+(Not the Costco unsweetened vanilla.
+It's too strong.)

-Add less milk than you think you’ll need — especially if you’re used to using fresh buttermilk (which is considerably thicker).
+Add less milk than you think you'll need.
 I included the ranch dressing recipe in the notes of the seasoning mix below, but you can make it as thick or as runny as you like.

 I also like to add a squeeze of lemon juice and an extra pinch of salt to brighten the flavors.
 It actually makes a big difference.